 3. Smart Room Technology

 Smart technology is no longer futuristic; it’s making its way into many homes around the world, and when it comes to hotels, these technologies and devices can be a welcome addition to a room.
-Today’s guests already enjoy mobile bookings and payments, but the future of hotel stays lies in mobile room keys, the ability to send a text to reception instead of making a phone call, and the ability use their smartphone to change and save personal preferences in their room such as temperature and lighting.
+Today’s guests already enjoy mobile bookings and payments and even using a WordPress appointment booking plugin, but the future of hotel stays lies in mobile room keys, the ability to send a text to reception instead of making a phone call, and the ability use their smartphone to change and save personal preferences in their room such as temperature and lighting.

 4. Personalized Entertainment